 I’ve been around for long enough to see health trends come and go, but cold therapy is one that has staying power.
 Humans have probably been using cold water to treat injury and illness, wake up their senses, and challenge their physical fortitude for all of human history.
 The modern obsession with cold plunges, cryotherapy chambers, and sitting underclothed in the snow doing controlled hyperventilation (a la “The Iceman” Wim Hof and his eponymous method of breathwork paired with extreme cold endurance feats) is just the newest iteration.
 There is something fundamental about the relationship between humans and the cold.

-Of course, Grok wasn’t taking cold showers to stimulate his immune system or revive senses dulled by hours and years of participating in corporate drudgery.
-He was washing in cold rivers and wading into the ocean to trap sea creatures out of necessity.
-But the effect was the same as when we modern humans do a polar bear plunge in the icy sea—a stronger, more robust body.
+Of course, Grok and kin weren’t taking cold showers to stimulate the immune system or revive senses dulled by hours and years of participating in corporate drudgery.
+They were washing in cold rivers and wading into the ocean to trap sea creatures out of necessity.
+But the effect was the same as when we modern humans do a polar bear plunge—a stronger, more robust body.